probationer070/probationer070/README.md

 If you are someone who studies knowledge in the latest technical fields, security and AI are fields that are inseparable.

+I've been studying AI lately, especially the field of LLMs.
+The process of visualizing and abstracting the thought processes of not only our brains but also these models is quite complex.
+There's a seemingly endless flood of information, from memory tools like `Mem0` and `Neuroca`, to fine-tuning tools such as `UnSloth` and `Axolotl`, and even applications for TTS (`Whisper`), STT (`GPT-SoVITS`), and LLMs (`Llama-based models`).
+I have several ideas for LLM applications related to the stock market, but for now, I'm working on a multi-turn role-playing conversational project.

+Because there's so much information, I'm planning to organize it soon and post it on my personal blog.
+I may even open-source a few things down the line.
+I always welcome sharing information, even if it's not highly specialized.

 <div align="center">

 <!-- Header -->